JAS-315/JAS-315.github.io/projects/dataplant.md

 - …used na.omit during standardization, when projecting the data:
   - …manual projection resulted in 724 instances, but that is deceptive, as a great deal of missing values were reinstated during projection.
   - …projecting the returned values yielded 271 instances and no missing values.
     - Comparing the results, all the extant values returned in manual projection were the same as those in the returned values projection.
 The difference is reinstated NAs.
 - …used na.omit prior to standardization:
   - …both approaches of projection had the same results: 271 instances.

 Neither approach is ideal, as 63% of instances are lost.
 Regardless of approach, using na.rm during standardization didn’t change the results.
-Considering this, I again used the dataset created in 1Fi, deletionset.
+Considering this, I again used the dataset created in 1f-i, deletionset.
 This left 704 instances and 17 attributes, which is an improvement.
 I also used the resulting values projection, rather than manual.

 A simplistic way of explaining PCA is that each dimension/attribute is processed mathematically, then ranked based on the resulting variance.
-The first PC is the transformed attribute that has the greatest variance.
+The first Principal Component (PC) is the transformed attribute that has the greatest variance.
 The second PC is found by assessing all dimensions that have no correlation to the first, then selecting the one with the greatest variance.
 Each subsequent PC is calculated in the same manner.
-Fortunately, prcomp performs all the equations and comparisons for us, both saving time and resulting in higher accuracy, for lack of human error.
+Fortunately, *prcomp* performs all the equations and comparisons for us, both saving time and resulting in higher accuracy, for lack of human error.

-I standardized the data then calculated the PCs in a correlation matrix using prcomp, which I chose because prcomp uses singular value decomposition, giving more accuracy to results.
+I standardized the data, then calculated the PCs in a correlation matrix using *prcomp*, which I chose because *prcomp* uses singular value decomposition, giving more accuracy to results.
 Finally, I projected the data using the returned values.
 This reduced the dimensions, resulting in a dataset with only the specified number of Principal Components (7).
 I did this again for 10 PCs5, because such is required in Part 2.

 I have summarized one way to perform PCA, without describing everything I could have explored during each step.
 However, considering a screeplot, cumulative screeplot plot, and summary for this dataset, I, personally, would have reduced to 8 Principal Components.
 7 shows 93% variability; 10 shows 98%; but 8 shows 95%.
 After 95%, there is minimal variation to be achieved, therefore 8 is ideal.

 ## Part 2: Clustering (R)
 ### 2a: Using Hierarchical, K-Means, and PAM to Create Classifications